 Authorize your Google Account and then select the account from which you want to obtain data.
 The list will automatically appear after authorization.

-The component uses the Sklik API to import data from Sklik.
+The data source connector uses the Sklik API to import data from Sklik.
 It downloads configured reports for all specified accounts.

-To configure this source component, you need to have a working
+To configure this connector, you need to have a working

 The current listing limit supported by the Sklik API is 100.